 ‘We’ are #Pausitivity

-‘We’ are 3 women who have never met.
-Chatting together in a Twitter conversation about how we struggled with our own menopause onset, we were collectively upset, angry and frustrated that there is so little consistent information available to women introducing them to the symptoms of menopause.
+‘We’ are 2 women who met chatting together in a Twitter conversation about how we struggled with our own menopause onset, we were collectively upset, angry and frustrated that there is so little consistent information available to women introducing them to the symptoms of menopause.

 Symptoms that creep up, to the point that women can be fearful of what is happening to their body and mind.